Design Feedback and QA Process for Web Projects

 Once you’ve set up the design feedback and QA process, it’s time to conduct reviews and test the product.
 Review web designs based on the design criteria, including design principles, brand guidelines, and other requirements from the client, as well as usability standards.

-When collecting feedback, make sure all stakeholders are able to provide constructive feedback to help the team make improvements.
-You can conduct design feedback async so you don’t need to worry about getting everyone on board at a particular time to give feedback.
+It’s worth noting that you can conduct design feedback async so you don’t need to worry about getting everyone on board at a particular time to give feedback.
 Unless it is an urgent review that needs the input of all stakeholders at a specific time.
 All you need to do is set a start and end date so that everyone submits their feedback within a specific time frame and you’re good to go!

 design feedback and QA process - zipBoard